Should you use evening primrose oil (EPO) while pregnant?

 So one study on oral EPO found that it doesn’t work as we thought it did and it offers considerable risks.
 The other study found that it does result in some cervical ripening, but that did not translate into shorter pregnancies or labors.

-Medline Plus, a website published by the US National Library of Medicine and the National Institutes of Health, published an April 2012 article on EPO.
-Medline echoes the sentiments of the American Family Physician article when it said there was,
+Given the limited available evidence, Medline Plus, a website published by the US National Library of Medicine and the National Institutes of Health, published an August 2020 article on EPO where they state [emphasis mine],

 Dosages and mode of delivery